developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/keycapture/index.md

 	   // of the app's Config.xml file

 	</Configuration>
+*_Note: The maximum number of child tags is 65_*.

 **&#50;.
-Create a file called** `EBFunctionKeyMapping.xml`, and using one of the templates below, specify the Psion function key(s) to be mapped to Microsoft virtual keycode values.
+Create a file called** `EBFunctionKeyMapping.xml`, and using one of the templates below, specify the function key(s) to be mapped to Microsoft virtual keycode values.

 #### Template 1- Map a Single Function Key
 Use this template to map a single function key to a specific Microsoft keycode value.
-For example, to map the F1 key to a Microsoft virtual keycode, specify the Psion proprietary Unicode value in hexadecimal (0xE001) first, followed by the Microsoft virtual keycode value in hexadecimal (0x70) as shown below:
+For example, to map the F1 key to a Microsoft virtual keycode, specify the proprietary Unicode value in hexadecimal (0xE001) first, followed by the Microsoft virtual keycode value in hexadecimal (0x70) as shown below:

 	:::xml
 	<FUNCTION_KEY_MAPPING_TO_STANDARD_MS_VALUE>